agreatfool/openai-speech-chat/README.md

 Some commands could be used:

-- type `cx` in the Chat input, to switch text chat mode (default mode)
+- type `cx` in the Chat input, to switch to text chat mode (default mode)
   - talk with ChatGPT with text input
-- type `ct` in the Chat input, to switch translation mode
+- type `ct` in the Chat input, to switch to translation mode
   - input anything in the Chat input, it would be translated into target language (settings in the config file)
-- type `ca` in the Chat input, to switch translation and chat mode
+- type `ca` in the Chat input, to switch to translation and chat mode
   - input anything in the Chat input, it would be translated into target language and this translated input would be sent to ChatGPT to chat
 - type `cr` in the Chat input, would call `say` command to Text-to-Speech the last answer from ChatGPT
 - type `cs` in the Chat input, would save all the history chats data into `~/Downloads/openai-speech-chat.chat-history.${dayjs().unix()}.json`